William Snawsell: Household shenanigans

 Snawsnell's household has been described as "dangerously dysfunctional" and unhappy.
 The historian Paul Goldberg says that that Snawsnell's domestic situation was only "superficially orthodox".
 In fact, he argues, Snawsell presided over a household where the servants, both male and female, were presented for fornication both with others and with each other".
 In 1442 his servant, one John Smith, was accused at an ecclesiastical court of fornicating with an Isabella Atkynson, and also with a fellow servant called Isabella.
 Another of Snawsell's maids, Alice, was accused in court of having sex with a vicar choral of the York Minster.
 One of the most common causes for presentment, or summons, to a commissary court was fornication—not just adultery—with a servant.
 Goldberg concludes that Snawsnell was "evidently an unsatisfactory master" to his staff, but that his entire household was affected is demonstrated by the fact that in 1444 his wife, Joan, was also accused in the same court of adultery with one John Kendall, even though she, as the mistress of the household, was meant to set an example to the female staff.
 Goldberg argues that Snawsell was partly to blame for not controlling his dependents, and while his own household most obviously affected, his lack of control—"impotent headship"—could potentially undermine other implicated households.
 It was accepted that there were likely damaging consequences to local society, for "unchecked, the canker could spread more widely"; (Note: Goldberg's underlying thesis is that Snawsell failed in his social duty to maintain patriarchal authority by sufficiently controlling the sexual activities on his female householders, whether wife or servants.
 The medievalist R. H. Helmholz notes household were often prosecuted for failing to prevent sexual licentiousness on their premisses, and that, even before the Puritans, and that "the offense had a long history by 1600".) in the case of the Snawsell household, it is possible that it was his own neighbours who reported on the goings-on.

 Popular culture

+Barley Hall is open to the public everyday 10:00 AM - 4:30 PM.
+There is currently an exhibition on medieval beasts and guided tours subject to availability.

-Barley Hall is open to the public and operates a self-guided tour system, whereby visitors are led by means of an audiotape.
-This is dictated by the actors Robert Hardy and Judi Dench as Sir William and Lady Snawsell respectively, describing their daily lives, with a medieval market and banquet.
+Barley Hall used to operate a self-guided tour system, whereby visitors are led by means of an audiotape.
+This was dictated by the actors Robert Hardy and Judi Dench as Sir William and Lady Snawsell respectively, describing their daily lives, with a medieval market and banquet.